kaechele/svelte-breadcrumbs/README.md

 > Optional

 Route id for the current page.
-In Sveltekit this is `$page.route.id`.
+In SvelteKit this is `page.route.id`.

 #### `url: string`

 > Required

 URL for the current page.
 Used to generate the url that each breadcrumb should link to when clicked on.
-In SvelteKit this is `$page.url`.
+In SvelteKit this is `page.url`.

 #### `pageData: PageData`